leambeam/microk8s-automation/README.md

 # microk8s-automation

-This is a mirror of the GitLab repository containing the delivery of my Bachelor's thesis titled "Using Infrastructure as Code for Building a MicroK8s Environment on the CSC Cloud Platform" for the [Wimma Capstone](https://wimma-capstone.jamk.fi/) project.
+This is a mirror of the GitLab repository containing the delivery of my Bachelor's thesis for the [Wimma Capstone](https://wimma-capstone.jamk.fi/) project titled "Using Infrastructure as Code for Building a MicroK8s Environment on the CSC Cloud Platform".

 ## Objectives